 This document is part of the Niagara technical documentation library.
 Released versions of Niagara software include a complete collection of technical information that is provided in both online help and PDF format.
 The information in this document is written primarily for Systems Integrators.
-In order to make the most of the information in this book, readers should have some training or previous experience with Niagara 4 or NiagaraAX software, as well as experience working with JACE network controllers.
+To make the most of the information in this book, readers should have some training or previous experience with Niagara software, as well as experience working with JACE network controllers.